-Xi’an started to economically boom quite late due to its geographical location inland, but this position is now paying off.
 Although the capital of Shaanxi province has spearheaded the economic and social development in its own region, it has long lagged behind the growth rates of other Chinese cities.
 The Go West initiative did not really initiate a firework of change here.
 Since then, projects of a larger scope, like the building of a regional development zone and the incorporation into the „western triangle“ with Chongqing and Chengdu, have helped to get Xi’an on the move.
-It is a city of high strategic importance, potentially a catalyst for high-value synergies of northwest, southwest and northern central China.
+It is a city of high strategic importance, potentially a catalyst for high-value synergies of northwest, west and northern central China.
 Not only the country’s government, but many investors worldwide will have to observe what is happening in this place.

-The city is in fact destined to increase greatly in importance, as can be seen from its proposed 17 metro lines.
-That is about as many as are planned in Chengdu or Chongqing, cities which are forecast to grow to nearly 20 million people.
+Shaanxi’s capital is in fact destined to increase greatly in importance, as can be seen from its proposed 17 metro lines (that is about as many as are planned in Chengdu or Chongqing, cities which are forecast to grow to nearly 20 million people).
 Only two of these lines are already in operation.
-The international airport of Shaanxi’s capital is serving the main cities of China and many in East and South East Asia, as well as Paris, San Francisco, Moscow, Rome, Helsinki, Almaty, and the Maledives.
+The international airport of Xi’an is serving the main cities of China and many in East and East Asia, as well as Paris, San Francisco, Moscow, Rome, Helsinki, Almaty, and the Maledives.
 There are several major highways crossing the city, and a high-speed railway network is being established connecting Xi’an with Chengdu, Lanzhou, Zhengzhou, Wuhan, and Beijing.
 As a starting point of the New Silk Road, there will be cargo trains leaving for the west, via Kazakhstan and Russia.

-Since Xi’an committed itself to grow in size and become a megacity, its future importance is being more seriously than ever supported by the central government.
-The city had been struggling for higher economic growth for a while, but now it is receiving much more political support for its effort to become a stronger engine of growth in the country’s interior.
+The city had been struggling for higher economic growth for a while, but since it committed itself to grow in size and become a megacity, it has been receiving more support by China’s central government for its effort to become a stronger engine of growth in the country’s interior.
 In this context it is important to mention the integration of Xi’an with Xianyang (a city next to it) into the Xi-Xian New Area.
 This incorporation will make possible the creation of new industrial and urban areas in the huge space between the two cities.
 As Xi’an was proclaimed the starting point of the „Silk Road Economic Belt“ by China’s president Xi Jinping in 2013, city’s logistics parks will closely cooperate with the coastal ports of Shanghai, Tianjin, Qingdao, and Ningo, making for „the largest inland port“ and the logistics center of northwestern China.

 Xi’an offers a very attractive combination of cheap but skilled labor force and the cooperation with important universities in the region.
 It has become a main driver in the country’s aviation and aerospace industry.
 The local ETDZ (provided with an export processing zone) produces electrical and electronical equipment, advanced materials, and food and beverages.
 Xian’s well-known High-tech Industry Development Zone is meanwhile engaged in IT, automotive industry, advanced manufacturing and bio-pharmaceuticals.
 Its newly built Software New Town is focusing on e-commerce and software.
 The forming of industry clusters has already started.
 And since with Samsung one of the great international players is investing heavily in the local semiconductor production, Xi’an also decided to add a comprehensive bonded zone.

-For good reason, Xi’an was joined with Chongqing and Chengdu into a powerful “economic triangle”.
-Although Xi’an definitely belongs geographically and culturally to the dry northern part of the country, being separated from the humid south by massive mountain ranges, this cooperation is making sense.
+Although Xi’an definitely belongs geographically and culturally to the dry northern part of the country, being separated from the humid south by massive mountain ranges, it was formally put into an economic „triangle“ with two south western cities.
 Since the Central Government decided to name Xi’an the starting point of a new Silk Road, there seems to be a lot of drive behind the recent measures in upgrading the city which is now growing well above the national average.
 Still, isn’t it suspicious that Xi’an needed such a long time befor it initiated high growth, even compared to other cities in the western half of China, like Chongqing and Chengdu.
 Chongqing is situated directly on the Yangtze and obtained a lot of government support; therefore it had much better preconditions to become a well-functioning inland port.
 Chengdu did not receive as much support from the central government, but even though it lies inland and far from any navigable river, it has economically and demographically grown in a tremendous and unexpectedly strong way.
 So, let’s compare Xi’an with these two cities to find out what its growth perspectives do really mean.